NDB is one of the earliest adopters and developers of atomic voltaic cells for mid and high-power applications.

 NDB aims at converting power from more than one type of radiation and therefore has a broad spectrum of radioisotopes to power its nuclear voltaic cell.
 It can achieve this feat by using a unique and flexible design structure compatible with its prospective radioisotopes.

-NDB technology will overcome the world’s energy source problems by safely generating electricity from nuclear waste or radioisotopes for years, ranging up to the hundreds.
-This makes NDB’s technology system the best market and environmentally friendly battery system.
+NDB technology envisions addressing the world's energy source challenges by potentially generating electricity from nuclear waste or radioisotopes safely for extended periods, potentially ranging up to the hundreds of years.
+The goal is to create an environmentally friendly battery system that could find a strong market presence.

 The Power Source